 Feel secure in your cover

 We understand the challenges you face; from economic uncertainty and increasing material costs, to labour shortages and modern methods of construction.
 Take comfort that we’re big enough to keep you safe as part of a world-leading insurance group, Marsh McLennan.
 Small enough to care as a UK community broker with 25+ years' in the construction industry.

 Can you be sure that the cover arranged by someone else, such as a contractor, is adequate for your project?
 Cover arranged by the employer provides control over the policy, costs and ensures claims are paid directly.

 Latent defects insurance

 When third parties have inadequate cover or cease trading, you can be left exposed to undiscovered risks.
-Latent defects insurance ensures you are protected in these scenarios, filling this gap in standard property insurance policies.
+Latent defects insurance helps protect you in these scenarios, filling the gap in standard property insurance policies.